wp-plugins/my-glossar/readme.txt

 == Description ==

-Questions, Feedback and Features Requests http://nessio.de/lexikon/
+Questions, Feedback and Features Requests you can place under http://www.benjamin-neske.de/stichwortlexikon-mit-wordpress-my-glossar-plugin/

+For a demostartion go to http://nessio.net/demo/

 == Installation ==